-You know all about banner blindness.
-You know that people are being spammed with ads online so much to the point where they subconsciously tune them out (or even take specific actions to prevent seeing them).
+You know all about banner blindness, where people are being spammed with ads online so much to the point that they subconsciously tune them out (or even take specific actions to prevent seeing them).

 When users block ads out subconsciously, it looks something like this: